Std1o/Lilith-AppStatesManager/README.md

 ![simple_arch](https://github.com/Std1o/GodOfAppStates/assets/37378410/94055f61-6e88-495e-be03-00dfa223df7a)

 If this is unfamiliar to you, you can google MVVM, Clean Architecture, Repository Pattern

-What about (MVI + MVVM) architectural pattern?
-It will be hard.
-1. Ok, UI state smoothly transforms into ContentState (will talk about this later).
-2. And events (aka Intent) you can keep.
-3. But UI Actions will have to be removed.

 ## Architecture by using library
 Recommendation: